 - Limited Workman’s Compensation and Civil Liability - The City of Durham covers off-duty officers when the incident or injury is directly related to the arrest of subject for a violation of criminal law or the officer is engaged in another duty that is unique to the law enforcement profession

-- Regular assignments are billed at $35 per officer per hour and $40 per supervisor per hour.
+- Regular assignments are billed at minimum $35 per officer per hour and minimum $40 per supervisor per hour.
 Those requesting can choose to pay any rate as long as it meets the minimum rate previously stated above.

-- The rate is $45 per officer per hour on City holidays.
+- The rate is minimum $45 per officer per hour on City holidays.

 - Emergency or last-minute assignments may incur a higher rate (normally, any requests received within 48 hours of the start time for the off-duty assignment will incur a $45 per hour rate)

 - The Durham Police Department may require that a minimum number of officers be hired to perform a certain off-duty job function.
 Some examples of factors that may affect the number of officers needed for various events are the presence of large crowds or the use / availability of alcohol.
 For large numbers of officers (more than 4 officers) hired for a single event, supervisors are required to be hired as well at a pay rate higher than the standard hourly rate (normally about $5 more per hour than the standard hourly rate)

 - There is a minimum of 3 hours paid for any assignment, no matter how long it actually takes

 - All job requests will be reviewed by the secondary employment coordinator on a case-by-case basis.
-Some jobs may be of such a nature that Durham police officers will not be permitted to work (such as “private investigator” activities, etc.)
+Some jobs may be of such a nature that Durham police officers will not be permitted to work (such as “private investigator” activities, plain clothes requests, etc.)

 Certain other regulations and rules apply.
 For information contact the secondary employment coordinator for the Durham Police Department.